eerohele/exalt/README.md

 - Due to libxml2 issues [#573483][libxml2-#573483], [#753970][libxml2-#753970],
   and [753997][libxml2-#753997], **none** of the available validation methods work for DITA 1.3 files.
 That's a bit of a bummer.
-- Formatting HTML occasionally gives weird results (the DOCTYPE tends to disappear and reappear, for example).
-- Formatting the same HTML file multiple times also gives weird results.
 - ISO Schematron validation doesn't always report the error position correctly.

 ## Other caveats